andres20980/kasten-docs/docs/operating.md

 jobs in the system.
 The following sections cover these topics in depth.
 © Copyright 2017-2024, Kasten, Inc.
+### latest_operating_uninstall.md
+## Uninstalling Veeam Kastenï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Operating Veeam Kasten
+It is important to uninstall Veeam Kasten with the Helm command to ensure that all non-namespaced resources are cleaned up.
+Simply deleting the namespace Veeam Kasten is installed in might cause issues with stale services.
+Assuming Veeam Kasten was installed with the release name k10 and in the kasten-io namespace, run the following command to uninstall:
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_reporting.md
 ## Reportingï
 - Veeam Kasten Disaster Recovery